palolili23/thesis_bookdown/_book/03-sbp.md

 3. Use a Monte Carlo simulation to generate life histories for a pseudo-population of 10000 simulated individuals.

-  a.
-Baseline covariates are randomly sampled with replacement from the original population.
+  - Baseline covariates are randomly sampled with replacement from the original population.

-  b.
-The values of time-varying covariates are drawn from the parametric distribution in Step 1.
+  - The values of time-varying covariates are drawn from the parametric distribution in Step 1.

-  c.
-The value of the covariates that will be “intervened” on is set according to the defined strategy (skip this step for the “natural course strategy”).
+  - The value of the covariates that will be “intervened” on is set according to the defined strategy (skip this step for the “natural course strategy”).

-  d.
-The predicted risk of dementia and death is calculated for each individual in the pseudo-population.
+  - The predicted risk of dementia and death is calculated for each individual in the pseudo-population.

 4. Calculate the mean predicted risk of stroke and death at 15 years in the pseudo-population.